How to install WordPress on your hosting

 -

-Install WordPress: Once you've filled in all the required details, click the "Install" or "Submit" button.
-Softaculous will now start the installation process.
+Install WordPress: You've entered all required information, now just go ahead and click that "Install" or "Submit" button.
+Softaculous will begin the installation process.

 -